Written by Nick Murillo Deluz

 Berries are a well-known superfood that affect the brain and the cardiovascular system.
 There is plenty of sport science research suggesting that they help prevent muscle soreness from training.

 You might be asking yourself how this works?
 The pigment from the skin of the berries flows through the body and interacts with the cells, which include the muscle fibers.
 This process shields the muscles against oxidants during exercise, reducing the damage that may occur.
-Essentially, the berries help with muscle growth and lessen the soreness of the muscles while training.
+Essentially, eating berries before or after a workout helps with muscle growth and lessen the soreness of the muscles while training.

 Getting protein on rest days is just as important as getting it on the days you train.
 The reason behind taking protein on your rest day is you have new muscle development, and the muscle doesn’t grow unless it’s on a rest day.